 SharePoint customizations and applications have been around almost as long as SharePoint itself.
 However, now that Microsoft has turned its focus on the cloud, many were built (and are based) on-premises.
 Bringing the benefits of your customizations and applications into the cloud requires migration, but it’s not a straightforward task.
 So, in this post, we’re going to look at SharePoint migration best practices when it comes to migrating your customizations and applications.

 Are you thinking about planning a migration project?
-Check out Rencore’s migration best practice checklist.
+Check out Rencore’s migration checklist.

 Just like a content migration, migrating your SharePoint customizations and applications to the cloud can be a lengthy, complex and tedious process.
+You must create your SharePoint migration checklist.
 On-premises SharePoint customizations and applications that are migrated to SharePoint Online without proper consideration aren’t going to function in the same manner (or worse, they won’t work at all) in the new environment.
 Yet your workers are likely to expect to use the customizations and applications they relied on to get their work done on-premises.
 Because of this, they may be thrown off if when moving to SharePoint Online they only have the basic SharePoint interface when they get there.

 Microsoft manages SharePoint Online and Office 365 centrally.
 That means you aren’t given as much control over the platform’s code.
 So, certain methods for customization that work in SharePoint Server 2007, 2010, 2013, 2016 or even 2019 won’t necessarily work in SharePoint Online.
 SharePoint Online is continuously being improved centrally by Microsoft, and therefore any custom code that you have implemented may be affected when updates roll through.